Oil hovers below $70 highs, clouded by rise in U.S. output

-LONDON (Reuters) - Oil hovered below a three-year high near $70 a barrel on Monday on signs that production cuts by OPEC and Russia are tightening supplies, but analysts warned of “red flags” due to surging U.S. production.
+LONDON (Reuters) - Oil hovered near a three-year high of $70 a barrel on Monday on signs that production cuts by OPEC and Russia are tightening supplies, but analysts warned of “red flags” due to surging U.S. production.

-U.S. West Texas Intermediate (WTI) crude futures CLc1 were at $64.22, down 8 cents from their last settlement.
+U.S. West Texas Intermediate (WTI) crude futures CLc1 were up 22 cents at $64.52 a barrel.
 Trading was relatively slow due to a national holiday in the United States.

-A production-cutting pact between the Organization of the Petroleum Exporting Countries, Russia and other producers has given strong tailwind to oil prices, with both benchmarks last week hitting levels not seen since December 2014.
+A production-cutting pact between the Organization of the Petroleum Exporting Countries, Russia and other producers has given a strong tailwind to oil prices, with both benchmarks last week hitting levels not seen since December 2014.

 Growing signs of a tightening market after a three-year rout have bolstered confidence among traders and analysts that prices can be sustained near current levels.